cedar-policy/rfcs/text/0000-generalized-templates.md

 Downsides:
 1. Type annotation is not much overhead.
 2. It is possible that the inferred possible types is different from what the user expects.
-3. There would need to be some restrictions on where slots can appear that can be unintuitive for users. (```?slot1 == ?slot2```, in this case we can only type either slots as AnyType)
+3. There would need to be some restrictions on where slots can appear which can be unintuitive for users. (```?slot1 == ?slot2```, would result in us only being able to infer the type of the slot as AnyType)

 ## Unresolved questions